Mookie Betts Player Props: Dodgers vs. Phillies

 Phillies Pitching Rankings

+- The 9.2 strikeouts per nine innings compiled by the Phillies pitching staff ranks eighth in the league.

-- The Phillies' 4.40 team ERA ranks 20th among all league pitching staffs.
+- The Phillies' 4.47 team ERA ranks 21st across all MLB pitching staffs.

-- Phillies pitchers combine to surrender 65 home runs (one per game), the ninth-fewest in baseball.
+- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (67 total, one per game).

-- His most recent time out came on Monday against the Detroit Tigers, when the right-hander went seven innings, surrendering no earned runs while allowing only one hit.
+- The righty's last time out was on Tuesday against the Detroit Tigers, when he threw seven scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.